stfc/PSyclone/doc/developers.rst

 manipulating the fparser2 AST.

-Alternatively, one can call the `psyclone.psyGen.Kern.get_kernel_schedule()` to generate the PSyIRe re/presentation of the kernel code.
+Alternatively, one can call the `psyclone.psyGen.Kern.get_kernel_schedule()` to generate the PSyIR representation of the kernel code.

 .. automethod:: psyclone.psyGen.Kern.get_kernel_schedule